ahoxus/ahoxus.github.io/pages/pioneer.md

 we've been using pioneer gamified system to be accountable and get feedback, since 2019.

-the first iterations are registered on [*google drive*](https://drive.google.com/folderview?id=1T7fdo8RcTgne0HlwyJLbMnqTcf1nRivp).
+the first iterations are registered on [*google drive*](https://drive.google.com/folderview?id=1T7fdo8RcTgne0HlwyJLbMnqTcf1nRivp) (only while our magict search isn't ready). you can also find them [on nextcloud](https://cloud.disroot.org/s/z4WNnSgWxGsXis6) though.

 since early june 2020 you can [find them on frontier]({{ page.frontier }}) by following the chain (under the comments).